ecrc/rdf-exp/utilities/README.md

 Query Load Encoder encodes a workload of queries (separated by #EOQ#) using the predicates and vertices dictionaries created in the previous step.

 #### Compiling and Running
- * Change your current working directory to the QueryLoadEncoder directory.
+ * Change your current working directory to the QueryLoadEncoder directory:
         ```
        cd Release; make clean
        ```
 * Compile QueryLoadEncoder.